-General Scholarships

-General scholarships are awarded to fulltime students who have demonstrated financial need.
+Scholarships are awarded to full-time students (12 or more credit hours) who have demonstrated financial need.
 The amount of these scholarships ranges from \$100 to \$500.

-General scholarships are available only to students who reside in Seminary housing.
-Exceptions are made for students
+Scholarships are available only to students who reside in Seminary housing.
+Exceptions are made for students whose housing is provided by their employers

-- whose housing is provided by their employers - whose work requires that they live off campus - whose application for seminary housing was denied because there were no vacancies in the desired category and who still await placement in seminary housing - who were permanent residents of Louisville prior to application for admission to Boyce College - who reinvested equity from a previous house in a home in the Louisville area - who have had this requirement waived by the Dean of Student Life.
+- whose work requires that they live off campus - whose application for seminary housing was denied because there were no vacancies in the desired category and who still await placement in seminary housing - who were permanent residents of Louisville prior to application for admission to Boyce College - who reinvested equity from a previous house in a home in the Louisville area - who have had this requirement waived by the Director of Student Life.